-The Canadian Civil Liberties Association is seeking a talented advocate to lead its Fundamental Freedoms Advocacy Program and direct CCLA’s advocacy in such areas as freedom of expression, protest rights, democratic rights, the rule of law, and government accountability; someone who is dedicated to standing with, and fighting for, the rights of individuals and groups in Canada.
+The Canadian Civil Liberties Association is seeking a talented advocate to lead its Advocacy Program in the area of Privacy, Technology and Surveillance; someone who is dedicated to standing with, and fighting for, the rights of individuals and groups in Canada.

 The Canadian Civil Liberties Association (CCLA) is Canada’s national human rights and fundamental freedoms organization.
-We have been fighting for these rights and freedoms since 1964.
-CCLA intervenes in Canadian courts, testifies before legislatures, advocates through all media, and engages in activism, education, and outreach across the country for dignity and fundamental rights for all people in Canada.
+We have been fighting for civil liberties, human rights and basic democratic freedoms since 1964.
+CCLA regularly argues before all levels of court, testifies before legislatures, advocates through all media, and engages in activism, education, and outreach across the country to uphold dignity and fundamental rights for all people in Canada.
 We work to actively fight against injustice, such as racial profiling by police, privacy invasions by government, prolonged solitary confinement, abortion access restrictions, unfairness in the criminal system, and restrictions on freedom of expression.
 Along with the American Civil Liberties Union, CCLA is a member of INCLO, a network of 15 independent, national human rights organizations around the world.

-We are looking for an Advocacy Program Director (Fundamental Freedoms) who will:
+We are looking for an Advocacy Program Director (Privacy, Technology & Surveillance) who will:

-- Set priorities, in consultation with the Executive Director & General Counsel (ED/GC), and determine, execute, or co-ordinate a strategy that may include litigation (public interest test cases, interventions, etc.); legislative advocacy, written and oral submissions to public agencies; public engagement; coalition work; research and reports; communications; or otherwise.
+- Set priorities, in consultation with the Executive Director, and determine, execute, or co-ordinate advocacy strategies that may include litigation (public interest test cases, interventions, etc.); legislative advocacy, including written and oral submissions to public bodies; public engagement; coalition work; research and reports; media work and communications; or otherwise.

-- Act as an agent of the ED/GC by managing and stewarding all aspects of litigation for the Program including working with external pro bono counsel to establish policy positions and legal strategy, liaising with external pro bono counsel, and reviewing legal submissions.
+- In collaboration with the Executive Director and General Counsel and other Program Directors as relevant, manage and steward all aspects of litigation for the Program including working with external pro bono counsel to establish policy positions and legal strategy, liaising with external pro bono counsel, and reviewing legal submissions.

-- Execute, provide and/or coordinate legal opinions, legal and policy research, oral and written submissions before administrative, executive and legislative bodies.
+- Execute, provide and/or coordinate legal opinions, legal and policy research.

 - Provide and/or coordinate all oral and written communications for the Program, in collaboration with the Communications and Advancement teams, including web and social media posts, media releases, media appearances, op-eds, public statements.

-- Maintain your own expertise and networks in order to keep the Program relevant and current.
+- Maintain professional expertise and networks in order to keep the Program relevant and current.

-- Fulfil fundraising duties in collaboration with the Advancement team including participation in public events.
+- Assist with fundraising efforts in collaboration with the Advancement team including participation in public events.

 - Assist with the Canadian Civil Liberties Education Trust’s public educational work.